maliksalman/boot-docker-support-sample/README.md

 OpenJDK 64-Bit Server VM GraalVM CE 21.0.2+13.1 (build 21.0.2+13-jvmci-23.1-b30, mixed mode, sharing)
 ```

 Then compile the application by running [`bin/make-native-binary.sh`](bin/make-native-binary.sh).
 This might take a minute or two.
 Way more than when we just compiled it before using `./mvnw clean package`.
 This is one of the downsides of compiling to native image.
 But there are benefits.
 First, notice the `target/dockerdemo` binary.
-This single binary is all that is needed to run your application on this and any other machine as long as it shares the same architecture and OS.
+This single binary is all that is needed to run your application on this and any other machine as long as they share the same architecture (`amd64`, `arm64`, etc) and OS (`linux`, `macos`, etc).
 The destination machine doesn't need any JRE/JDK installed.

 Let's start the native binary by invoking [`bin/run-native-binary.sh`](bin/run-native-binary.sh) and notice the startup time.
-On MacOS, there is a security related popup that wants your permission to run this new binary (it's a new binary that got created from the previous step and the OS is just making sure you know what you are doing).
+On *MacOS*, there is a security related popup that wants your permission to run this binary (it's a new binary that got created from the previous step and the OS is just making sure you know what you are doing).
 Notice the fast startup times.
-Usually, this can be an improvement between 10x to 20x.
+Usually, this can be an improvement between 10x to 20x compared to our base measurements.